 Why is it important?

-Second, an employee that manages their time well improves the overall workflow.
-Often times, work processes depend on one another, so one bad link can delay the entire project.
-If you have a group of employees that have a habit of managing their time well – you’ll hit deadlines every time.
+Oftentimes, work processes depend on one another, so one bad link can delay the entire project.
+If you have a group of good employees who manage their time well, you’ll hit deadlines every time.

-How to test for time management skills?
-One of the ways to test for time management is sending out a test task to your applicants and see if they can do it before the deadline.
-At Toggl Hire, we have a take-home task as part of the hiring process where we let applicants choose their own deadlines.
+One of the ways to test for time management is by sending out a test task to your applicants and seeing if they complete it before the deadline.
+At Toggl Hire, we have a take-home task as part of the hiring process, where we allocate a limited amount of time to complete the task.

-Have you ever had several tasks with an approaching deadline?
+- Have you ever had several tasks with an approaching deadline?
 How did you choose which one to do first?

-Did you ever fail to meet a deadline in your work?
+- Did you ever fail to meet a deadline in your work?
 If yes, why did it happen?

-Your manager gives you too many tasks for you to complete.
+- Your manager gives you too many tasks for you to complete.
 What do you do?

-How do you track the progress of your tasks?
+- How do you track the progress of your tasks?

 4. Problem-solving skills

-This means that A) they won’t look for someone else to do the dirty work and B) they won’t bother the management every time they bump into an unknown situation.
+This means that A) they won’t look for someone else to do the dirty work, and B) they won’t bother management every time they bump into an unknown situation.

 Why is it important?

-How to test for problem-solving skills?
 Ask for previous experience.
-Here are some of the questions you can ask:
+Here are some example questions:

-When faced with a difficulty at work, do you tackle it yourself or ask someone else for help?
+- When faced with a difficulty at work, do you tackle it yourself or ask someone else for help?

-Have you ever noticed a problem before it became urgent and solved it?
+- Have you ever noticed a problem before it became urgent and solved it?

-You find yourself in a stressful situation and have to act quickly.
+- You find yourself in a stressful situation and have to act quickly.
 What do you do?

-What was your most stressful work situation so far, and how did you handle it?
+- What was your most stressful work situation so far, and how did you handle it?

 A candidate’s ethics is one of the best ways to know that they stand behind their words and that they actually get the job done.

-While the bases of workplace integrity are honesty, trust and moral and ethical principles, those with strong integrity also believe in and uphold their values, in and outside of work.
+While the bases of workplace integrity are honesty, trust, and moral and ethical principles, those with strong integrity also believe in and uphold their values – in and outside of work.

 Why is it important?

-Employees know that they can trust each other’s moral values and they can rely on sound judgment and good ethics from those around them.
+Employees know that they can trust each other’s moral values and rely on sound judgment and good ethics from those around them.
 It fosters a culture of trust and honesty and leads to optimistic employees who deliver high-quality work.

-Additionally, a company with strong integrity can get and retain more customers.
+Additionally, a company with solid integrity can get and retain more customers.
 By sticking to your word and following through on your promises, you’re earning customers’ trust and positioning yourself as a brand that walks the walk.

-Besides ringing up previous employers for references, here are some questions you can ask your potential employees.
+Besides ringing up previous employers for references, here are some questions you can ask potential employees:

-Did you ever do something against the company policy?
+- Did you ever do something against the company policy?
 If yes, why did you do it?

-Tell us an example of when you stood up for your beliefs in the workplace.
+- Tell us an example of when you stood up for your beliefs in the workplace.

-Tell us of an instance when you took the lead by setting an example for others.
+- Tell us of an instance when you took the lead by setting an example for others.

-Tell us an example of when you made a mistake in the workplace and took the blame for it.
+- Tell us an example of when you made a mistake in the workplace and took the blame for it.

-Have you ever had to lie in your previous position?
+- Have you ever had to lie in your previous position?
 If yes, why did you do it?

-As it turns out, motivation is one of the bigger modern-day workplace issues.
-According to a Gallup poll, only 13% of employees worldwide feel engaged at the workplace.
 In other words, the vast majority of people lack the motivation to do their jobs properly and contribute to their organization.
 So, this is one of the crucial details to pay attention to when hiring.

 Why is it important?

-Employees are more productive.
+Motivated employees are more productive.
 If the staff is more motivated, they have the willingness to achieve and exceed goals set ahead of them.
 And are also generally more satisfied.
 If there’s proper motivation to do their job, your staff will be happier with the work they do.

 If someone’s highly motivated, they’ll find new ways to do their daily tasks, improving on quality and speed.
-What’s more, they’ll also seek to develop themselves personally and professionally, by learning new skills and techniques.
+What’s more, they’ll also seek to develop themselves personally and professionally by learning new skills and techniques.

-How to test for motivation?
-While there’s no practical way to assess motivation in the workplace before you hire someone, there are some questions that you can ask that are pretty good predictors of future behavior:
+While there’s no practical way to assess motivation in the workplace, there are some questions that you can ask that are pretty good predictors of future behavior:

-Tell us about a process at your previous position that you improved and the steps you took to implement your idea.
+- Tell us about a process at your previous position that you improved and the steps you took to implement your idea.

-Did you ever go beyond your employer’s expectations, and how did you do it?
+- Did you ever go beyond your employer’s expectations, and how did you do it?

-Do you tend to find new ways of doing everyday tasks?
+- Do you tend to find new ways of doing everyday tasks?

-If you’re working with a team that’s not motivated, how do you motivate others and yourself?
+- If you’re working with a team that’s not motivated, how do you motivate others and yourself?

-What are your life goals, including goals for your career?
+- What are your life goals, including goals for your career?